haleyturner02/EEEL489R_11SMR/Parent/README.md

 # Parent Device
-The Parent Device is responsible for collecting measurements from Children, as well as its own sensor.
-Then, using the temperature sensor, it will compute the data for snowfall totals.
+The Parent Device is responsible for collecting measurements from Children Devices, as well as its own sensor.
+Then, using previous values, as well as a temperature sensor, it will compute the data for snowfall totals.
 Using this information, it will decide if new snowfall has occurred and transmit this information back to a base station.

 ## Programming

 **Software Platform:** Code Composer Studio \
-**Code:** parent.c \
+**Code:** main.c \
-**Required Hardware:** MSP430FR2355 Launchpad (LP) + USB Cable, MSP430FR2355 Microcontroller, Jumper Wires \
+**Required Hardware:** Parent PCB, MSP430FR2355 Launchpad (LP) + USB Cable, Jumper Wires \
-**Connections:** \
+**Connections:** SWD Interface \
 **Overview:** \
-This code is what is run on the microcontroller on the Parent PCB/Device during normal operation for collecting and communicating data.
-The Launchpad is used to program the target microcontroller.
+This code is what is run on the microcontroller of the Parent Device during normal operation for collecting and communicating data.
+The Launchpad is used to program and debug the target microcontroller.